moustacheful/midori/README.md

 ## Docs

 Not yet that's for sure.
 But here's a list of the available transforms.
 Some more complete than others.
+As a hint: you can also use the repo's `schema.json` so you get some auto complete hints.

 ### `pipelines`